opendocsg/slw-judgments-backfill/2013_SGHC_80/report.md

  [emphasis added in italics and bold italics]

-26     Quoting _Bright Impex_ (at [14]) with approval in _Tee Kok Boon v Public Prosecutor_ [2006] 4 SLR(R) 398 (also in the context of criminal revision), Tay Yong Kwang J further elaborated (at [15]):
+26     Quoting _Bright Impex_ (at [14]) with approval in _Tee Kok Boon v Public Prosecutor_ <span class="citation">[2006] 4 SLR(R) 398</span> (also in the context of criminal revision), Tay Yong Kwang J further elaborated (at [15]):

  I agree entirely with the above statement which I apply to the factual situation in the present application.
 Each High Court has co-ordinate jurisdiction and one High Court cannot profess to exercise revisionary or supervisory jurisdiction over another.
 Even the Court of Appeal does not have powers of judicial review over the High Court. ...

-27     Tay J had applied the same principle in the context of setting aside summary judgment in _Poh Soon Kiat v Hotel Ramada of Nevada (trading as Tropicana Resort & Casino)_ [1999] 2 SLR(R) 756 (“ _Poh Soon Kiat_ ”).
+27     Tay J had applied the same principle in the context of setting aside summary judgment in _Poh Soon Kiat v Hotel Ramada of Nevada (trading as Tropicana Resort & Casino)_ <span class="citation">[1999] 2 SLR(R) 756</span> (“ _Poh Soon Kiat_ ”).
 Tay J reasoned that if there were conflicting positions taken by the High Court in different cases touching on the same issue, parties would be able to use the guise of setting aside to resurrect cases and persuade a court of coordinate jurisdiction to side with one High Court’s position over another.
 Tay J found that this would go against the need for orderly administration of justice and finality.
 He concluded (at [30]):

  What I have said applies with even greater force to the contention that the learned judicial commissioner might have made the wrong finding of fact due to the paucity of evidence in the O 14 proceedings.
 No High Court sits in an appellate, revisionary or supervisory jurisdiction over another High Court.